CBMC Progress Updates

 • Acquiring CBRM approval of permits

-• Installation of all underground electrical/mechanical work
+• Installation of all underground electrical and mechanical work

 • Installation of exterior steel framing

-• Design of audio video system and awarding contract for installation
+• Design of audio-video system and awarding contract for installation

 • Designing of furniture and ordering for production